Kathryn Graddy: Research

 Graddy's research interests include the economics of art, culture, and industrial organization.
 She has been widely quoted in the media as an expert on art auctions and investment in art.

-As a graduate student, Graddy spent a month shadowing a trader at the Fulton Fish Market to analyze competition within fish markets.
-In her 1995 study, she described how the traders appeared to charge different prices to different ethnic groups, and perfect competition at the market was not apparent.
+Graddy spent a month shadowing a trader at the Fulton Fish Market to analyze competition within fish markets, and published the results in 2006 study finding that traders appeared to charge different prices to different ethnic groups and that perfect competition at the market was not apparent.

 In a 2017 paper co-authored with Princeton University economist Carl Lieberman, the two economists concluded that "artists, in the year following the death of a friend or relative, are on average less creative than at other times of their lives."
 The results were based on an analysis of thirty-three French Impressionist painters and fifteen American artists born between 1910 and 1920.
 The results, which were featured in the popular press, followed an earlier working paper by Graddy that found that visual artists' creative output suffered during periods of bereavement.